noaione/yuusha-shoukan-ln/sources/v05/chapter1.md

 And then, Magnawell-san’s stories were really long, and we ended up talking about the past along the way.
-Nearly an hour into the story telling, I was starting to feel tired of his story....
+Nearly an hour into the story telling, I was starting to feel tired of his story...
 But right just in time, I saw the land covered in ice out of the corner of my eye.
 I’ve never been to those places before, but I feel like it would be like North Pole or South Pole, as the land covered in ice is beautiful, yet it somehow makes me feel lonely.
 I mean, it